-If you want to move files from your phone to the best Chromebooks, there's a variety of ways to do it.
+If you want to move files from your phone to your Chromebook, there are a variety of ways to do it.
 From plugging in a USB cable like it's 2009 to using Google Drive as a file transfer server, you've got options.
-But with the arrival of Chrome OS 89, you have one more called Nearby Share.
-Nearby Share allows your devices to be visible to designated contacts or temporarily visible to all nearby devices, allowing other phones to send you invitations to download a file, photo, or open a shared link.
+But the most convenient is through a feature called Nearby Share.
+This feature allows your devices to be visible to designated contacts or temporarily visible to all nearby devices, allowing other phones to send you invitations to download a file, photo, or open a shared link.

 How to set up Nearby Share

-Tap the visibility level you desire.
-Hidden has the best privacy, and All contacts has the least chance of errors.
+6. Select your Device visibility (Hidden offers the best privacy, while All contacts has the least chance of errors).

 How to turn on Nearby Share visibility

-Tap the time in the bottom right corner of your Chromebook's taskbar.
+1. Tap the time in the bottom right corner of your Chromebook's taskbar.

-Swipe left on the Quick Settings toggles if you don’t see Nearby visibility.
+2. Swipe left on the Quick Settings toggles, if you don’t see the Nearby toggle.

 Your Chromebook will now be visible to Nearby Share on other devices — even those not belonging to contacts — for five minutes.
 During that time, you can share files to your Chromebook from your phone via the sharing menu on your Android phone.